josephsamela/VAULT/README.md

 -l will list information for all accounts
 -h displays this help dialog
 ```
+I've included example account information in passwords.json for playing around with VAULT and seeing how it works.
+I recommend removing existing entries with -r before adding any new account information.

 For example to add and account enter:
 ![add](screenshots/screenshot2.png?raw=true "add")